 Before harvesting pecans, the farmers irrigate their land and plant new trees.
 There are different factors that determine the maturity of pecan trees.
 Some trees mature at most 10 years and are ready to give fruits.
-But most farmers provide the best conditions for their tree so that it becomes tall enough at the age of six or seven.
+But most farmers provide the best conditions like irrigation for their pecan trees so that it becomes tall enough at the age of six or seven.

 From providing gallons of water, to the right type of soil and taking care of the temperature, pecan trees require a lot of effort to grow into tall nut-bearing trees.
 The work for harvest begins in April.
 They spread the fertilizers, and plow the lands with machines.
 They have to take care of their trees so that they do not get damaged from insects and pests.